Sandeep-Gugulothu/Market-Entry-Strategy/README.md

 # Market Entry Strategy for a European Airline in India

 ![Airline Industry](https://www.pixelstalk.net/wp-content/uploads/2016/05/Airplane-HD-Wallpaper.jpg)
-*(Replace with an actual image URL from your repository or external source)*

 ## 📌 Overview
 This repository outlines a comprehensive **market entry strategy** for a European airline seeking to establish a presence in India through a **Joint Venture (JV) with Jet Airways**.
 The strategy covers market attractiveness, financial projections, operational plans, and competitive positioning.